PseudoDevs/IamGhost/amd5.md

-Last updated: 2024-04-08 12:22:33
+Last updated: 2024-04-08 12:23:06
-Random Quote: Why is it always the innocents who suffer most, when you high lords play your game of thrones?  -  Varys
+Random Quote: Robin: "Can you guys keep a secret?"Lily: "Yeah."Marshall: "Well, some of us can..." - Marshall Eriksen